-- 4. It is proposed that the following recommendations are agreed and for the report to move forward to Council for consideration and approval : - - (a) An average weekly rent increase of 1.7% for 2021/22 be implemented giving an average social rent of £73.11 and affordable rent of £83.62. - (b) Garage rents and service charges are increased as shown in Table 3. - (c) The budget at Appendix 1 is approved. - (d) The Housing Investment Plan Appendix 2 is agreed. - (e) That the Director of Economic Growth and Neighbourhood Services be given delegated powers to proceed with new build schemes for affordable rent using the funding as identified at paragraph 16. - (f) That the Director of Economic Growth and Neighbourhood Services be given delegated powers to acquire dwellings in the private sector as opportunities arise, particularly as part of regeneration initiatives as discussed at paragraph17 of this report.
+- 4. It is proposed that the following recommendations are considered and approved :- - (a) An average weekly rent increase of 1.7% for 2021/22 be implemented giving an average social rent of £73.11 and affordable rent of £83.62. - (b) Garage rents and service charges are increased as shown in Table 3. - (c) The budget at Appendix 1 is approved. - (d) The Housing Investment Plan Appendix 2 is agreed. - (e) That the Director of Economic Growth and Neighbourhood Services be given delegated powers to proceed with new build schemes for affordable rent using the funding as identified at paragraph 16. - (f) That the Director of Economic Growth and Neighbourhood Services be given delegated powers to acquire dwellings in the private sector as opportunities arise, particularly as part of regeneration initiatives as discussed at paragraph17 of this report.